Why you might want to talk

 How to start the conversation

-Ask questions that could get your relative thinking about how they might manage in the future:
+You don’t have to confront your relative or friend with the idea of moving straightaway.
+Ask questions that could get them thinking about how they might manage in the future:

 - ‘How are you managing the stairs / housework / garden?’